 Henri J. M. Nouwen was a Catholic priest and bestselling author who wrestled with his own homosexuality.
-He died on this date (Sept.
-21) in 1996.
+He died 20 years ago on this date (Sept.
+21, 1996).

 Nouwen (1932-1996) remains one of the most popular and influential modern spiritual writers.
 He wrote more than 40 books, including The Wounded Healer, The Return of the Prodigal Son, and The Inner Voice of Love.